 Today we are going to explain the differences between raster graphics and vector graphics for our general public.

-Raster graphics images (or bitmaps) are based on the elementary concept of pixel.
+Raster graphics images (or bitmaps) are based on the elementary concept of the pixel.

-A pixel (picture element) is the smallest controllable « dot » or « point of colour » or « unit » of a picture.
+A pixel (PICture ELement) is the smallest controllable « dot » or « point of color » or « unit » of a picture.

 Raster images are made of pixels (ordered in arrays or matrices), each pixel having its own coordinates and color, similar to how a mosaic is made out of small pieces of colored glass.

-Hence the name « bitmap » used for files : the image is encoded as a « map of bits » holding the position and colour of each and every pixel.
+Hence the name « bitmap » used for files: the image is encoded as a « map of bits » holding the position and color of each and every pixel.

-Therefore, a bitmap image is technically defined by its width and height (in pixels) and by the amount of bits-per-pixel used for storing colour information (« colour depth »).
+Therefore, a bitmap image is technically defined by its width and height (in pixels) and by the amount of bits-per-pixel used for storing color information (« color depth »).